IamVatsal/Robot_Controll/README.md

 ```
 Follow on-screen instructions to calibrate each servo and save `servo_calibration.json`.

-### 2. Control the Robot
+### 2. Run on Raspberry Pi (Recommended)
 ```
-python robot/robot.py
+python main/robot.py
 ```
-- Use keyboard to walk, wave, or manually control joints.
-- Press `w` for walking demo, `h` for hi gesture, `k` for manual control.
+- This is the main file for controlling the robot on Raspberry Pi.

+### 3. Testing and Development
+- Files in `robot/` are for testing and development purposes.

-### 3. Run Voice Assistant & Emotions
+### 4. Run Voice Assistant & Emotions
 ```
 python mtalk.py
 ```